kkaur89/PROJECT-FOUR/README.md

 <img width="1439" alt="Screenshot 2021-05-09 at 17 48 22" src="https://user-images.githubusercontent.com/77445688/117580204-c6444500-b0ee-11eb-963d-0cd38f07c414.png">

 The next stage was to add the functionality for the user to save their posts.
-This required us to add more functionality to the use model, currently all we had was a post request for login, register, get request for user id.
+This required us to add more functionality to the user model, currently all we had was a post request for login, register, get request for user id.
 We needed to add a put request in the backend under views.py for the User model.
-I started coding this request, not really knowing as much arounf put requests.
+I started coding this request, not really knowing as much around put requests.
 My instinct was that it was too long, I did search the internet for solutions but couldn;t come to one, so I worked with the Teaching assistants to refactor the code:

 **Before:**